 —President Barack Obama, Executive Order: Chesapeake Bay Protection and Restoration, May 12, 2009

-The executive order confirms what people who have lived or spent time here know—that the Chesapeake Bay is a national treasure.
+Executive Order 13508 confirms what people who have lived or spent time here know—that the Chesapeake Bay is a national treasure.
 The Chesapeake Bay is the nation's largest estuary—a place where freshwater and saltwater mix.
 Its vast watershed and network of streams, creeks, and rivers cover 64,000 square miles of the East Coast of the United States, stretching from upstate New York to southern Virginia, from the West Virginia panhandle to the Delmarva Peninsula.

 The Chesapeake watershed is a world-class ecological treasure that is home to several thousand species of plants and animals, from blue crab to bald eagle.
 The region is steeped in history, including the legacy of American Indians, arrival of European settlers, inspiration of the American Revolution, and tragedy of the Civil War.
 Across the watershed are diverse landscapes, from the Shenandoah Mountains to Smith and Tangier islands.
 The Bay's waters represent a rich cultural heritage that includes world-renowned waterfowl hunting, trophy sport fishing, and the tradition of watermen who harvest fish, crabs, and oysters.
-Seafood, tourism, and marine transportation help to make the Chesapeake Bay a multi-billion dollar economic driver for the mid-Atlantic.
+Seafood, tourism, and marine transportation help to make the Chesapeake Bay a multi-billion dollar economic driver for the mid-Atlantic region.